asb2m10/pilink/README.md

 PiLink - OSC to midi for the Raspberry Pi
 =========================================

 PiLink is a simple python script that enable to route OSC messages to midi.
-It has been designed to be run headless on a Raspberry Pi to avoid to setup a computer between a device that send OSC messages (like a iPad running TouchOSC) and a midi instrument.
+It has been designed to be run headless on a Raspberry Pi to avoid to setup a computer between a device that sends OSC messages (like a iPad running TouchOSC) and a midi instrument.

 PiLink tries to mimick some of the functionalities of the "defunc" Missing Link device.